 mysql> SET GLOBAL local_infile = 1; Query OK, 0 rows affected (0.00 sec)

 Changing the global value requires administrative privileges.
-Leave it enabled only for the import window when the surrounding environment does not need ongoing client-side file loads.
+Leave it enabled only for the import window unless the server has a deliberate policy for trusted client-side file loads.

 mysql> SHOW VARIABLES LIKE 'secure_file_priv'; +------------------+-----------------------+ | Variable_name | Value | +------------------+-----------------------+ | secure_file_priv | /var/lib/mysql-files/ | +------------------+-----------------------+ 1 row in set (0.00 sec)